enonic/xp/modules/lib/typescript/README.md

 }
 ```

-> The paths to the `node_mosules` assume that your `tsconfig.json` is placed under your project root.
+> The paths to the `node_modules` assume that your `tsconfig.json` is placed under your project root.

 After that, all the global XP variables will be typed.